emm218/eos/README.md

 ## License

-All code is MIT licensed.
+Most of the codebase is MIT licensed.
+The implementation of `kprintf` was adapted from OpenBSD's `kprintf` and so is licensed under the BSD 3 clause license.
 The [Terminus](https://terminus-font.sourceforge.net/) font used as a console font is licensed under the OFL, a copy of which is included with this repository.